aredan/bcg/README.md

 IRR prefix lists and PeeringDB prefix limits.
 Adding `0 */12 * * * /usr/bin/bcg` to your crontab will update the filters at 12 AM and PM.
 If you're using ZSH you might also be interested in my [birdc completion](https://github.com/natesales/zsh-bird-completions).

+### Why the fork ?

+The original project from [Natan Sales](https://github.com/natesales/) was missing a few options that I actually use in my BIRD routers, thats why I decide to fork and added those features.

+- Peer type for `core routers` for better iBGP routing distribution (peerType = core).
+- I'm using OSPF for loopback distribution.
+- VRF Support, at least at Kernel Level since BIRD cant interact with routing table from birdc (`coming soon`).

 #### Configuration